 It came after the Australian Bureau of Statistics released data showing the economy had shrunk by a whopping 7 per cent in the three months to June 30 – the largest quarterly fall since records began in 1959.

-Although retailers like JB Hi-Fi and Temple & Webster profited from Australians feathering their nests and equipping home offices, the prevailing picture in the data was of an economy put into hibernation.
+Although retailers like JB Hi-Fi and Temple & Webster profited from Australians improving their homes and equipping home offices, the prevailing picture in the data was of an economy put into hibernation.

 Household consumption fell by a record 12.1 per cent over the quarter, and consequently detracted 6.7 percentage points from the headline growth figure.